alan-turing-institute/environment-and-sustainability-gc-community/docs/strategy/community-strategy.md

 ##### Vision for community
 <mark>This is what we look to achieve.
 This is measured baseline and post activities.</mark>
-- foster collaboration (how: RCM training - <mark>Y1</mark>)
+- foster collaboration (how: RCM training - <mark>Y1/2</mark>)
 - cross disciplinary (how: seminar series and other content - <mark>Y1</mark>)
-- ways for people to contrubute to the roadmap (show people that we have listened)
+- ways for people to contrubute to the roadmap (show people that we have listened via this work)
 - inclusivity (EDI) (how: values - <mark>Y1</mark>)
 - understand eachother (how: stakeholder map; seminar series etc. "know what others are doing", "know the importance of eachothers work" - <mark>Y1</mark>)
 - transparency (how: open source - <mark>Y1</mark>)
-- user engagement (how: RAM training)
+- user engagement (how: RAM training, impact framework)

 ##### Requirements for contribution